masc-ucsc/docs/docs/livehd/07-formal.md

     The following are planned or under design, not usable today.
 Current plans live in the LiveHD repository's `todo/` hub.

-* **Invariant mining.** The tool learning helper facts from its own solver work and emitting them as ready-to-paste `formal` blocks with provenance, so a stuck proof teaches the user (and the next run) how to go through.
+* **Invariant-mining refinements.** The mining loop itself works (below): candidates from solver learned literals and register templates are base-proven and Houdini-filtered, and inductive survivors are emitted as a ready-to-paste `formal` block with provenance.
+Still pending are the richer ranking signals (`getDifficulty` mass, `getUnsatCore` earns-its-keep pruning) and more template families (one-hot, mutual exclusion, count-equals-popcount).
-* **The full three-form assume contract.** Both unchecked spellings already work inside formal blocks — the formal-only form is consumed with a per-use warning and disclosed in the verdict, and the synthesis-only form is parsed and correctly invisible to the provers.
-Pending are the uniform inline language-level contract and synthesis actually consuming the synthesis-only facts.
+* **Synthesis consuming `assume_nocheck_synth`.** The three-form assume contract is implemented on the verification fronts (input assumes are free and disclosed, state-touching assumes are prove-then-use, both nocheck spellings behave as documented above); what remains is synthesis actually consuming the synthesis-only don't-care facts (the ABC EXDC network).
 * **Temporal properties.** The SVA-style temporal library documented on the Pyrope side ([extended verification](../pyrope/09-verification.md)) does not lower to proofs yet; only single-cycle invariant properties are proven.